dreidev/Scarlet/README.md

 `django-ajax-favorite-like` is a favoriting/liking application for Django-powered websites.

-It give you the ability integrate favoriting functionality to any model you have eg. blogs, pictures, etc..
+It gives you the ability integrate favoriting functionality to any model you have eg. blogs, pictures, etc..

 In addition, related functionalities like thumbs up, vote, like, follow are also supported.